rust-lang/rust-wiki-backup/HOWTO-submit-a-RUST-bug-report.md

    If you see a message about an LLVM assertion failure, then you have also definitely found a bug in the compiler.
 In both of these cases, it's not your fault and you should report a bug!

-   If you see a compiler error message that you think is meant for users to see, but it confuses you, ''that's a bug too''.
+   If you see a compiler error message that you think is meant for users to see, but it confuses you, *that's a bug too*.
 If it wasn't clear to you, it's an error message we want to improve, so please report it so that we can try to make it better.

 * I don't want to waste the Rust devs' time!
 How do I know the bug I found isn't a bug that already exists in the issue tracker?